0xfederama/0xfederama/README.md

 :books: I'm attending a Master in Software at University of Pisa, Italy

-:seedling: I love Go and I'm learning Python, C++, Swift/SwiftUI and DevOps
+:seedling: I know Go, Python, C/C++, Java and OCaml and I'm learning Swift/SwiftUI and Haskell

 :house: I live in Italy